illud/gojira/README.md

 gojira new --folder yourProjectName
 ```

-To create a new module with crud:
+To create a new module with crud flow:

 ```
 gojira module --generate-crud yourModuleName
 ```

-To create a new module with simple example:
+To create a new module with simple example flow:

 ```
 gojira module-simple --generate yourModuleName